Steeeephen/LAVA/README.md

 Change the lines
 ```
-# Change this to get different leagues: 'uklc', 'lpl', 'lcs', 'slo' 'lck' and 'lec' supported so far
+# Change this to get different leagues: 'uklc', 'lpl', 'lcs', 'slo' 'lck', 'pcs' and 'lec' supported so far
 league = "uklc"

 # Change this url to get different videos